-I suggest to make them warm in microwave for a few secs so that the chocolate melts and make them even taste better.
+I suggest making them warm in the microwave for a few secs so that the chocolate melts and makes them even taste better.
 If you are like me and find them irresistible, you probably can not stop eating these almond chocolate chunk cookies after a few bites.
 The outer of the cookies are crunchy and caramelized, while the inside is soft with melting chocolate.
 Try dunking these cookies in milk and they will taste more amazing.

 Tips on Making Almond Chocolate Chunk Cookies

 1. Cream the butter properly

 Creaming is the process of mixing butter and sugar together to ensure even distribution of the butter through the cookie dough.
 It introduces air to the mixture and helps it to rise, hence creating a lighter texture and finer crumb to your cookies.
 Creaming butter and sugar properly also increases the volume of your cookie dough which equals more cookies.